top of page

 Encouraging open dialogue about mental health can help reduce stigma and promote healing.
 Here are some ways to foster conversation:

-Bulletin Announcements: Use parish bulletins to share information about mental health resources and upcoming events.
+• Bulletin Announcements: Parish bulletins can be a place to find mental health resources and upcoming events at the parish level.

 Mental health support is vital for everyone, including Catholics.
 By understanding mental health issues, utilizing available resources, and fostering open dialogue within the Church, we can create a supportive environment for those in need.
 Remember, seeking help is a sign of strength, not weakness.
 If you or someone you know is struggling, take the first step toward healing by reaching out for support.
 Together, we can build a community that values mental health and supports one another on our journeys toward well-being.